AiForAgriculture/aiforagriculture.github.io/ai_for_agriculture.md

 1. ***How does freelancer contribute?***
 - Three simple steps to follow for working on any subtask.
     - One.
 Cerate a Subtask.
-        - Each contributor creates its own subtask for the Story that he is working on.
+        - Each contributor creates its own subtask for the Story that he/she is working on.

     - Two.
 Work using your own choice of toolsets.
-        - The contributor then continues to research and development on the subtask using a choice of tools that he is comfortable with.
+        - The contributor then continues to research and development on the subtask using a choice of tools that he/she is comfortable with.

     - Three.
 Submit final work to Git repository.
-        - The contributor then submits his research / findings / presentations to the Git repository.
+        - The contributor then submits his/her research, findings, presentations, etc. to the Git repository.
-        - We will follow the simplified [Gitflow](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/github-flow#following-the-github-flow) here, i.e.
+        - For this we will follow the simplified [Gitflow](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/github-flow#following-the-github-flow), i.e.
             - The contributor creates own branch.
             - Upload work in the branch
             - We will review the branch (or pull request) together.